PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 Dequantize/Concat/Quantize.
 Their semantic guards and transactional behavior are unchanged; unrelated operators are no longer visited by root discovery.

+Quantized Reshape fusion and the four quantized PReLU bridge/fusion matchers now use indexed `DEQUANTIZE` or `TRANSPOSE` roots as well.
+Each matcher still breaks after mutation and restarts from the differentially updated index, preserving its original rewrite order.

 The float NHWC Concat runner now uses the same declarative structure.
 One table owns its eleven family names, statistics keys, and priorities; frozen specs, callbacks, preconditions, defaults, and preflight are constructed once.
 Its